SEB101 - Engineering Physics

 |Scheduled learning activities - campus||

-1 x 2 hour seminar per week, 5 x 3 hour practical laboratories per trimester.
+2 x 1 hour lecture per week, 1 x 2 hour seminar per week, 5 x 3 hour practical experience (laboratories) per trimester.

-Online independent and collaborative learning including a 1 x 1.5 hour seminar per week and 2 at home practicals and 3 on campus practicals per trimester.
-Students are required to attend and participate in practical laboratories at the Waurn Ponds (Geelong) Campus during the trimester intensive activities as detailed in the unit site.
+Online independent and collaborative learning including 2 x 1 hour online lecture per week, 1 x 1.5 hour seminar per week and 2 at home practicals and 3 on campus practicals per trimester.
+Students are required to attend and participate in practical experiences (laboratories) at the Waurn Ponds (Geelong) Campus during the trimester intensive activities as detailed in the unit site.

 The unit will commence with a calculus treatment of kinematics of motion in one, two and three dimensions, including parabolic motion.
 The application of Newton's laws to a wide variety of phenomena will be investigated and the concepts of work, energy and the conservation laws discussed.
 Rotational kinematics and dynamics will be introduced, including the concepts of moment of inertia and torque.
 Also introduced are electrical concepts of charge, field, voltage and circuits.
 Other topics to be covered include vectors, statics, centre of mass and oscillations.

 To be eligible for a pass in this unit, students must achieve a minimum of 40% in the End-of-Unit Assessment.

 Fees and charges vary depending on the type of fee place you hold, your course, your commencement year, the units you choose to study and their study discipline, and your study load.

 Tuition fees increase at the beginning of each calendar year and all fees quoted are in Australian dollars ($AUD).
 Tuition fees do not include textbooks, computer equipment or software, other equipment or costs such as mandatory checks, travel and stationery.

 Use the Fee estimator to see course and unit fees applicable to your course and type of place.